 However, if you are someone who trains with long duration and regularly performs high volume workouts, you may find that BCAAs may improve your performance and focus during training.
 That being said, there is still insufficient evidence to fully confirm its effectiveness as current studies only show a small effect, and many report a placebo effect as well.

-Also, if you are eating a low protein diet (lower than 0.8g of protein per lb of body weight on a daily basis), then BCAA supplements may be beneficial to ensure you are maximizing protein synthesis.
+Also, if you are eating a low protein diet (lower than 0.8g of protein per lb of body weight on a daily basis), then BCAA supplements may be worth it to ensure you are maximizing protein synthesis.

 Moreover, if you find it hard getting your daily water intake, using BCAAs can serve as an easy trick to consume more since you can flavor it.
 Also, there aren’t any downsides of supplementation other than a slight stimulation in appetite.